turbot/guardrails-docs/docs/getting-started/getting-started-azure/enable-policy-pack/index.md

 ## Step 8: Review

-In this guide you've attached a Policy Pack to your Azure subscription to check the TLS setting on storage accounts, and observed how the policy affects your bucket's control for Minimum TLS Version.
+In this guide you've attached a Policy Pack to your Azure subscription to check the TLS setting on storage accounts, and observed how the policy affects your storage account's control for Minimum TLS Version.

 ## Progress tracker